vectordotdev/vector/website/docs/reference/sources/journald.md

 You can learn more in the
 [Environment Variables][docs.configuration#environment-variables] section.

+### Non-ASCII messages

+When `journald` has stored a message that is not strict ASCII, `journalctl` will output it in an alternate format to prevent data loss.
+Vector handles this alternate format by translating such messages into UTF-8 in "lossy" mode, where characters that are not valid UTF-8 are replaced with the Unicode replacement character, `�`.

 ### User permissions

 If you run Vector from a non-root user, you need to add that user to the